- Post Office Box 3356 - Bay Saint Louis, Mississippi 39521 -

 Entrance doors were generally paneled, frequently flanked by sidelights and a rectangular transom, and framed with classical pilasters and cornice.
 Window surrounds were simple and severe, and shutters were most often the operable-louver type.
 Door and window openings were always flat-topped, as ancient Greek structures did not use arches.

-The above description was taken from "New Orleans Houses, a House-watcher's Guide" by Lloyd Vogt.
+The above description was taken from "New Orleans Houses, a House-Watcher's Guide" by Lloyd Vogt.

-Some Greek Revival Houses at the Bay
+Some Examples of Greek Revival Houses at the Bay

 (Past and Present)